UIUC-Cloud-Computing-Capstone/team1-fl-rhla/README.md

 ---
 ## References

-Thi is a fork from the official code for the paper accepted to IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+This is a fork from the official code for the paper accepted to IEEE Transactions on Neural Networks and Learning Systems (TNNLS)

 ```bibtext
 @article{zhang2025fed,